xybu/onedrived-dev/README.md

 `onedrived` is a client program for [Microsoft OneDrive](https://onedrive.com) for Linux.
-It enables you to sync local directories with remote OneDrive repositories (a.k.a., _"Drive"_) of one or more OneDrive  Personal account (OneDrive for Business accounts are not yet supported.
-See #1).
+It enables you to sync local directories with remote OneDrive repositories (a.k.a., _"Drive"_) of one or more OneDrive  Personal account (OneDrive for Business accounts are in beta tests, use with caution!).

 The program is written in Python3, and uses
 [official OneDrive Python SDK](https://github.com/OneDrive/onedrive-sdk-python)